-The 2019 Hong Kong 100 was packed with stories.
+The 2019 Hong Kong 100 was packed with amazing stories.
 You’ll find headlines like:

-Or one of the many stories of Shen Jia Sheng who at the age of 24, ran his first 100k earlier last year, and went on to win this race, completely dominating a field of international professional athletes.
+As well, you’ll see headlines of Shen Jia Sheng who at the age of 24, ran his first 100k earlier last year, then went on to win this race.
+He completely dominated a field of international professional athletes.
+Cool.

-Unfortunately for me, that headline probably won’t get many shares on Facebook, but unfortunately for readers, you’re not going to learn much from miraculous stories of prodigies who just winged it and somehow destroyed some of the toughest runners on the planet.
+Unfortunately for me, that headline probably won’t get me a Pulizer Prize, but unfortunately for readers, you’re not going to learn much from miraculous stories of prodigies who just winged it and somehow destroyed some of the toughest international elite athletes on some of the most brutal mountains on the planet.

-In June, I was trying to find a Western States Qualifier for 2019, and my choices were down to either Translantau (also in Hong Kong) or Hong Kong 100.
+In June, I was trying to find a Western States Qualifier for 2019.
+My choices were either Translantau (also in Hong Kong) or Hong Kong 100.
 The difference-maker was that HK100 offered an elite program.
-I knew that the pros that come out for this race, usually doing so again and again.
+I knew that the pros come out for this race from all over the globe, usually doing so again and again.
 Some on the elite panel this year were logging their 6th consecutive appearance.
 There must be a reason for that.

-To have a good chuckle at what their presumably boundless requirements to be an “elite” at such a highly competitive race, I clicked along and started the application.
-Soon, I found that I was able to scrape by with my iTRA score (a slightly arbitrary score to quantify our performance at trail running events.)
+To have a good chuckle at what their presumably boundless requirements to be an “elite” are at such a highly competitive race, I clicked along and started the application.
+Soon, I found that I was able to scrape by with my iTRA score.
+Hear that?
+I’m “Elite.”

 Okay, this one is going to be a wash.